Williamstown: 164 Ferguson St, Williamstown 3016

-The program runs for 37 weeks per year commencing in February and running during school terms only.
+The program runs for 38 weeks per year commencing in February and running during school terms only.
 Although we recommend commencing at the beginning of the program, it is never too late to join.

 There are no lessons during school holidays or on public holidays.
 Private lessons may be available upon request, pending educator availability.

 • Pre-Kinder class is for children attending school in 2024 ($35 inc GST, per 60 minute class).

 Children must be toilet trained.

-• Kinder Beginner Program is for children continuing on from our Pre Kinder Program or attending school in 2021. ($40 inc GST, per 1 hour and 15min class).
+• Kinder class is for children continuing on from our Pre-Kinder class or for children attending school in 2023 ($40 inc GST, per 75 minute class).

-• Kinder Plus Program is for children who have attended the Reading Bees Kinder Beginner Program the previous year. ($38 inc GST, per 1 hour and 15min class).
+• Kinder Plus class is for children who have attended the Reading Bees Kinder class the previous year ($40 inc GST, per 75 minute class).

 We are happy to discuss with you the opportunity for your child to attend the Kinder Plus class if they have not attended Reading Bees the previous year.

 • Literacy 1: This class is for children in Foundation/Prep, who are beginning to learn to read, write and spell. ($45 inc GST, per 45 minute class).

-• Literacy 2: This class is for children in foundation or year 1 that have an understanding of phonics.
+• Literacy 2: This class is for children typically in Year 1 or 2, who have an understanding of phonics.
 The children continue to learn the skills and strategies for learning how to read, spell, and write, and are introduced to more advanced code knowledge ($45 inc GST, per 45 minute class).

 • Private tutoring is available for children from Foundation/Prep to Year 6.